 Grand Central Echoes

 Grand Central Echoes have been around for some time and are largely regarded as one of the area’s premier acappella vocal groups.
-One of their members, Shelly Buchansky is an original member of Vito & the Salutations.
+One of their members, Shelly Buchansky (absent from the video below) is a long time member of Vito & the Salutations.

 Choice is one of the area’s top vocal groups.
 Choice has a long history of singing acappella.
 This year members of Choice are celebrating their 35th anniversary as professional singers.
 They are called Jersey City” Bad Boys of Acappella” but in reality they are one of the hardest working groups on the acappella circuit.
 They can sing R&B, Doo Wop, Soul & Gospel music with equal proficiency.
 They were chosen the United in Group Harmony Association’s Acappella Group of the Year and recorded for Clifton Records.
 Choice has performed in places like Nassau Coliseum, Continental Airlines Arena and Radio City Music Hall.
 A recent video of the group went viral with 6 million hits.